sanj0/salty-engine/README.md

 # How to use Salty Engine

 You can very easily start a Salty Engine game project using [this](https://www.github.com/edgelord314/salty-engine-setup) tool.
 It basically creates a runnable project template.
-There is a series of videos uploaded to YouTube that exaplain how to use Salty Engine
+There is a series of videos uploaded to YouTube that explain how to use Salty Engine

 1. [How to install Salty Engine](https://youtu.be/7rQp3EQbX_k)